quangthangisme/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

-**Use case: Import Data from file path**
+**Use case 21: Import Data from file path**

 **MSS**

 1. User enters load database command with file path.
-2. TC creates a temporary working database file by copying the selected database.
-3. TC loads and populates the data (contacts, events, and relationships) from the temporary file.
+2. TC loads and populates the data (contacts, events, and relationships).
-4. TC displays the successful loading message.
+3. TC displays the successful loading message.

    Use case ends.

 **Extensions**

 * 1a.
 Selected database file does not exist.
     * 1a1.
-TC displays error message: `"Selected database not found at location."`
+TC displays error message.
     * 1a2.
 TC prompts to create new database or cancel.
     * 1a3.
 User chooses to create new database.
     * 1a4.
 TC creates new empty database file.